The Dino Crisis franchise – where art thou?

 Comments [ 0 ]

-I remember the days when dinosaur games were at their peak.
-Turok titles and Dino Crisis series were one of my favorites.
-Capcom didn’t have much but they knew how to make a game when it came to Dino Crisis.
+I remember when dinosaur games were at their peak; it seems like a dream from distant past.
+Turok and Dino Crisis series were one of my favorite titles back then.
+Capcom didn’t have much but they knew how to make a game that would stick up to a gamer’s expectations.

-The interesting thing is that I never had a PlayStation One; I’d play Dino Crisis, Tekken 3, Final Fantasy IX and tons of other titles through PlayStation emulator software.
-In fact, I tried Bleem, VGS and PlayStation Emulator.
-Oh, man, now I wanna talk about Bleem and VGS which is going to take the discussion elsewhere.
+Despite of not having a Playstation, I’d play Dino Crisis, Tekken 3, Final Fantasy IX and tons of other titles on PC through PlayStation emulators.
+In fact, I tried Bleem, VGS and PlayStation Emulator (*also known as PSemu).

-It’s exactly 3:30 in the AM here.
-At this hour of the night, I am sitting in front of my laptop, writing stuff about my childhood gaming days.
+Call it nostalgia at this very moment because it is exactly 3:30 AM here.
+At the time of writing this post, I am sitting in front of my laptop, thinking about all those classic titles from my childhood days.
 Most of these games have gone for good.
-To be honest, I have not seen many titles from today’s developers that would actually pique my interest.
+To be honest, I haven’t seen many head turning video games from today’s developers because of the lack of sotry or content.

-And I am not the only one complaining here; there are tons of individuals who think on the same lines.
-The quintessential baddie: Dino Crisis 1 and Dino Crisis 2, they were the kind of games that you’d want to play over and over again.
-Or maybe if you have something against the millennia old creatures, there must be some title that you were in love with.
+And I am not the only one complaining here; there are tons of individuals who carry the same views these days.
+For instance, Dino Crisis 1 and Dino Crisis 2 were the kind of games that you’d want to play over and over again.
+By today’s standards, the graphics were too shabby, but those games had gripping story or FMV sequences to keep players driven towards exploring further.

-Dino Crisis – The Extinct Franchise of the Golden Era:
+Dino Crisis – The now extinct video game franchise of the golden era:

-The FPS formula is similar.
-Gaming companies do not have original concepts.
-I have seen tons of FPS titles where except for new guns, louder explosions and different characters, the overall game setting is practically the same old fucked up environment.
+The FPS formula follows a typical metamorphosis these days.
+Gaming companies rarely have original concept.
+I have seen tons of FPS titles where except for new guns, louder explosions and different characters, the overall game setting/ gameplay is practically the same old fucked up replica.
 First 15 minutes into the game and you are up to your neck with that shit.

-Bah… that’s a tricky question.
-If it was up to me, I’d have made it mandatory for game developers to release at least one dinosaur title per anum.
+It is a tricky question.
+If it were up to me, I’d have made it mandatory for game developers to release at least one dinosaur title per fiscal year.
 But no one listens.
 Don’t even think about pitching the idea of EA Games, Eidos (practically extinct by now) or some other big name from the gaming industry.